 How do dog bite victims pay for legal claims?

 Most dog bite attorneys, including John Foy & Associates, take dog bite cases on a contingency fee basis.
 That means that the lawyer you are working with only gets paid if you get money damages for your claim.
 Contingency fee arrangements work well for dog bite victims who are already trying to keep up with medical payments and being out of work.
 It allows you to start your case completely risk-free, with no up-front fees.

 Some attorneys will require that you pay costs associated with your case, such as:

 John Foy & Associates does NOT charge these fees up front.
 We pay these costs on your behalf, and we only get reimbursed for these charges if you get money damages.

 We believe this is the fairest way to handle a dog bite lawsuit because it protects you, the victim, from taking any financial risk.

 How much is a contingent fee for a dog bite lawsuit?

 Contingency fees vary depending on the type of case.
 But, they are generally a portion of the total amount of money that you receive from an insurance company or from a good result at trial.
 The percentage payment sometimes depends on the amount of work that the attorney has to do for your case.
 For example, if you have to go through an appeal, the percentage of the damages might be higher.
-The most common rate is one-third or 33% of the total amount you receive for a settlement or as a verdict at trial.
+The most common rate is between 33.3% and 40% of the total amount you receive for a settlement or as a verdict at trial.
 That means you still keep the vast majority of your financial recovery.
 In many cases, you can win enough in pain and suffering that you still come out ahead with money in your pocket (as well as all your medical bills paid) after the lawyers are paid.